You feel a lot of pressure to get things right, to do more, or to be better.

 What It’s Like to Work Together

-My aim in our work together is to offer a space that feels steady, thoughtful, and centred on you.
-I show up with curiosity, warmth, and respect, and I invite you to bring whatever feels true, without pressure or judgment.
+My aim is to offer a space that feels steady and thoughtful, centred on you.
+I show up with curiosity, warmth, and respect, and invite you to bring whatever feels true, without pressure or judgment.

 Services

-At Still Bay Psychology, I provide individual therapy for adults across Ontario.
-You can work with me virtually from anywhere in the province, or attend in-person sessions in Thunder Bay.
+I offer individual therapy for adults across Ontario, with sessions available virtually or in person in Thunder Bay.

-Therapy sessions are 50 minutes in length.
-Information about fees, insurance coverage, and clinics policies can be found on the FAQ page.
+Sessions are 50 minutes in length.
+Information about fees, insurance coverage, and clinic policies can be found on the FAQ page.

 Scenic view of a river with trees along the shore, rocks in the foreground, fog in the distance, and sunlight reflecting off the water.